01924 664177

 What is the divorce process?

-The petitioner applies for Decree Nisi: the application for Decree Nisi, the Statement in support of the petition and the respondents’ acknowledgement of service form are sent together to the court.
+• The petitioner applies for Decree Nisi: the application and supporting statements are sent to the court.

-The Petitioner applies for Decree Absolute: six weeks after Decree Nisi is received, the petitioner can apply for Decree Absolute to end the marriage.
-If the petitioner fails to apply, then a further 3 months later the respondent can apply for it.
+• The Petitioner applies for Decree Absolute: six weeks after Decree Nisi, the petitioner can apply to end the marriage.

 What is a decree nisi?

-A Decree Nisi is a court order that states that the petitioner has provided an irreconcilable difference (adultery, unreasonable behaviour, desertion, two years separation with consent or five years separation) for the irretrievable breakdown of their marriage and can have a divorce.
-It provides the earliest date for the marriage to end.
-In civil partnerships, this order is called the “conditional order”
+A Decree Nisi is a court order stating that the petitioner has provided an irreconcilable difference for the irretrievable breakdown of the marriage.
+In civil partnerships, this is called a “conditional order.”

 What is a decree absolute?

-It is a court order that legally ends the marriage.
-It is isussed 6 weeks from the date of the decree nisi.
+It is the court order that legally ends the marriage, usually issued 6 weeks after the decree nisi.
 In civil partnerships, it is called the “final order.”

 How to protect yourself from financial claims in the future?